 Ok, now let's make these keto pancakes so we can eat them!

 First, combine all your ingredients - except the milk/water - in a large bowl and mix them together.

-You don't want a runny batter, but if it is too thick, you can add a splash of milk or water.
+You don't want a runny batter, but if it is too thick, you can add or milk or water to thin it out.